markdalgleish/angular-delegator/README.md

 ### Write smaller, cleaner AngularJS services.

-With Angular Delegator, it's now easy to write smaller, cleaner, more maintainable services without a heap of tedious glue code.

-Angular Delegator dynamically creates delegator services based on your configuration.
-Each delegator service talks to many smaller services that you write yourself, called delegates.

-Each delegate service has the same interface as its delegator, allowing you to easily split complicated chunks of business logic into many small, simple steps.
+Break large services into smaller services with the same interface.
+Angular-delegator will wire them up for you based on your configuration.

-> **Please note:** Angular Delegator is a very young project and the API is likely to change in the near future.
+> **Please note:** Angular Delegator is a very young project.
+The API is likely to change in the near future.

 ### Example